[Minor revision–posted 11/3/21 (replaces 2/19/19 edition)]

 (2) The TTU System Administration or the component institution has not contracted for the project within 18 months of the date of final approval by the board; or

 (3) Any funding source of an approved project is changed.

 b.
 Other revisions to a project budget may be made as follows:

 Any change in an account code for a project must have the prior approval of the financial manager before the change is made.
 This includes any additions of codes or the transfer of funds from one account code to another.
 The request for change should be made on a Request for Operating Budget or Budget Revision form and sent to the Budget Office.
 The Budget Office will make the appropriate budget adjustment and will notify Accounting Services and the financial manager.

 (2) Year-end Capitalization

 At the end of each fiscal year, all expenditures that are to be capitalized must be recorded as expenditures against a capital outlay code.
-The Budget Office and the Financial Services and Tax Office will make year-end adjusting entries, which will permit only the remaining project free-balances to be carried forward to the next fiscal year.
+The Budget Office and Accounting Services Office will make year-end adjusting entries, which will permit only the remaining project free balances to be carried forward to the next fiscal year.

 04 Audit Services

 30 Academic and Student Affairs – General

 60 Environmental Health and Safety